 There is a Three Counties Cider and Perry Association.

 The Three Counties Showground has the National Collection of Perry Pear Trees – “the most comprehensive collection of perry pear trees in the country, many of them rare”.

 More of an apple and pear focus

-Big Apple Weekends celebrating blossom and harvest are centred around Much Marcle in October and Putley, May: see Events page.
+Big Apple Weekends celebrating blossom and harvest are centred around Much Marcle in October, Putley for May: see Events page.
 Apple pictures (right and below) are from The Feast of Apples display and tasting event, 2004.

 The Food Programme did a Pears and Perry feature in October 2006.